-- Use crutches or a walker to assist with walking-you are able to bear as much weight as tolerated (WBAT) on operative leg unless otherwise instructed by the physician - > Elevate the operative leg above the heart whenever possible to decrease swelling - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery - > Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks - > NO driving until instructed otherwise by physician - > May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable
+- You have been fitted with a hinged knee brace.
+This brace should be locked in extension and worn at all times for ambulation and for sleeping.
+Use crutches to assist with walking you will be NON WEIGHT BEARING until the first post-operative visit. - > You may remove the brace ONLY for exercise and showering/sponge bathing. - > Elevate the operative leg above the heart whenever possible to decrease swelling - > Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle - > Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery - > Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks - > NO driving until instructed otherwise by physician - > May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable